uoregon-postlethwait/prost/docs/index.rst

 Citing *Prost!*
 ===============

+If you use *Prost!*, please cite it like so:

 Thomas Desvignes, Peter Batzel, Jason Sydes, B. Frank Eames, and John H. Postlethwait.
 2019.
 “MiRNA Analysis with Prost!
 Reveals Evolutionary Conservation of Organ-Enriched Expression and Post-Transcriptional Modifications in Three-Spined Stickleback and Zebrafish.”
 Scientific Reports 9 (1): 3913. https://doi.org/10.1038/s41598-019-40361-8.

+*Prost!* has been previously cited like so:

+Thomas Desvignes, Peter Batzel, Jason Sydes, B. Frank Eames, & John H. Postlethwait.
+(2019, March 9).
+Prost!, a tool for miRNA annotation and next generation smallRNA sequencing experiment analysis (Version v0.7.53).
+Zenodo. http://doi.org/10.5281/zenodo.594353.

 ..
 Hyperlinks
 .. _Python: http://www.python.org/